lndecastro/AICofounder/EAIBS/Module2_Customer_Idea_Discovery.md

 **Reference Prompt:**
 ```
 I want you to role-play as my target customer.
-Here is the persona:
+Define the persona, including:

 Name: [give them a name]
 Role/Background: [e.g., "a 38-year-old independent restaurant owner in Southwest Florida